U-TILISE: A Sequence-to-sequence Model for Cloud Removal in Optical Satellite Time Series: Results

 Table~\ref{tab:results_main} compares \utilise against the three baselines.
 We first discuss the performance on \textit{iid}~test sequences, corresponding to the imputation of new sequences acquired at previously seen locations.
 As expected, the \emph{last} baseline, which copies the last valid observation, yields the largest reconstruction errors.
 Instead, cloning the temporally \emph{closest} observation improves the reconstruction quality and the spectral fidelity markedly, reducing MAE, RMSE, and SAM by more than 10\% and increasing PSNR by about 1$\,$dB; mostly because the \emph{last} heuristic degrades for longer data gaps where the same location is repeatedly occluded. \emph{Linear interpolation} between the most recent and the next available observation brings further gains.
 MAE, RMSE, and SAM drop by another $\approx\,$14\%, and PSNR improves by 1.5$\,$dB to 36.0$\,$dB. \utilise consistently outperforms all baselines by a significant margin.
 Compared to linear interpolation, the MAE, RMSE, and SAM values decrease by 20\%, and the PSNR increases by more than 1.5$\,$dB.
 We observe similar trends when evaluating the \textit{ood}~test set of previously unseen locations.
 We note in passing that the \textit{ood} test set is objectively more difficult: all methods perform slightly worse on it, although the baselines do not involve any learning and can, by definition, not overfit to specific geographic locations.

-\utilise predicts new values for \emph{all} pixels, including the unoccluded ones.
-It could, therefore, in principle, degrade them.
-For a complete evaluation, we also evaluate the spectral fidelity at pixels with valid input reflectances (Table~\ref{tab:results_main}, columns~8--9).
+\utilise predicts a reflectance value for \emph{every} spatio-temporal location in the output sequence, including pixels with valid input observations.
+In principle, those predicted values could deviate from the actual, observed values at cloud-free pixels.\footnote{Obviously, one could, in practice, copy valid input pixels to the output.
+We regard this as a postprocessing option available to any cloud removal method, not as a part of the actual model.} For a complete evaluation, we thus also evaluate the spectral fidelity at pixels with valid input reflectances (Table~\ref{tab:results_main}, columns~8--9).
 By construction, all baselines achieve the same, maximal performance, since they do not alter valid reflectance values. \utilise, on the other hand, must learn to preserve the reflectances at unoccluded (spatio-temporal) locations.
 It does that astonishingly well, with a MAE around $\frac{1}{5000}$ of the intensity range---less than the radiometric sensitivity of \sentinelII.\footnote{\url{https://sentinels.copernicus.eu/web/sentinel/user-guides/sentinel-2-msi/resolutions/radiometric}}

 The estimates of \utilise are also qualitatively superior to those of the baselines, especially in the presence of significant spectral changes in time (cf.\ Fig.~\ref{fig:fields}) and of remaining atmospheric effects (cf.\ Fig.~\ref{fig:static_sudden}, rows~1--4).
 A striking example is the southernmost, circular field in Fig.~\ref{fig:fields}, for which \utilise smoothly transitions from dark to bright brown and then changes abruptly to dark green, which agrees well with the true evolution of the depicted scene.
 In contrast, copying or simple interpolation lead to evident visual artifacts.